kaedenbrinkman/PyTeslaBLE/README.md

 # Connect to a specific vehicle by BLE address
 vehicle = list.getAddress("05:eb:6d:b7:f7:92")
+vehicle.connect()
 if not vehicle.isAdded():
-  print("Tap your keycard on the center console") vehicle.whitelist() vehicle.unlock()
+  print("Tap your keycard on the center console") vehicle.whitelist()
+# Now we are ready to send commands!
+vehicle.unlock()
 ```